jorisvandenbossche/course-python-geospatial/notebooks/visualization-04-interactive.md

                   clim=(0.05, 0.2))  # 'robust' option is not available
 ```

-Similar to matplotlib plots using cartopy (see notebook `visualization-03-cartopy.ipynb`), the CRS informaiton can be used.
+Similar to matplotlib plots using cartopy (see notebook `visualization-03-cartopy.ipynb`), the CRS information can be used.

 From https://hvplot.holoviz.org/user_guide/Geographic_Data.html#declaring-an-output-projection: